NeoGeographyToolkit/StereoPipeline/docs/correlation.rst

 for determining whether to carry out bundle adjustment (:numref:`bundle_adjust`).

-The distance between the two rays at their closest intersection is recorded in the fourth channel of the point cloud file, ``output-prefix-PC.tif``.
+The distance between the two rays emanating from matching points in the cameras at their closest intersection is recorded in the fourth channel of the point cloud file, ``output-prefix-PC.tif``.
+This is called the *triangulation error*, or the *ray intersection error*.
+It is measured in meters.
 This error can be gridded when a DEM is created from the point cloud by using the ``--errorimage`` argument on the ``point2dem`` command (:numref:`point2dem`).

-This error in the triangulation, the shortest distance between two rays emanating from matching pixels (measured in meters), *is not the true accuracy of the DEM*.
+This error *is not* the true accuracy of the DEM.
 It is only another indirect measure of quality.
 A DEM with high triangulation error, as compared to the ground sample distance, is always bad and should have its images bundle-adjusted.
 A DEM with low triangulation error is at least self-consistent but could still be bad, or at least misaligned.
 A map of the triangulation error should only be interpreted as a relative measurement.
 Where small areas are found with high triangulation error came from correlation mistakes and large areas of error came from camera model inadequacies.

 To improve the location of a triangulated point cloud or created DEM relative to a known ground truth, use alignment (:numref:`pc_align`).

-See :numref:`error_propagation` for another metric qualifying the accuracy of a point cloud or DEM.
+See :numref:`error_propagation` for another metric qualifying the accuracy of a point cloud or DEM, namely the horizontal and vertical uncertainty, as propagated from the input cameras.

 .. _sensor_corrections: